lightning/bolts/07-routing-gossip.md

 ## The `channel_announcement` Message

-This message contains ownership information regarding a channel.
+This gossip message contains ownership information regarding a channel.
 It ties each on-chain Bitcoin key to the associated Lightning node key, and vice-versa.
 The channel is not practically usable until at least one side has announced its fee levels and expiry, using `channel_update`.